josedom24/curso_flask/curso/u6/README.md

 	(flask)$ pip install Flask

-Si nos aparece el siguiente aviso durante la instalción:
+Si nos aparece el siguiente aviso durante la instalación:

 	WARNING: The C extension could not be compiled, speedups are not enabled.
     Failure information, if any, is above.